mikkellam/NydusWorm/README.md

         print("Do somthing as the game restarted")
 ```

-### 4
+### Step 4

-once you have a class implementing from one of the IModules you need to add it to the gameloop.
+Once you have a class implementing from one of the IModules you need to add it to the gameloop.
 For this you need a class inheriting from Nydusworm and implementing the method add_modules(You can just use the DummyLauncher.py):

 ```
 import sys